 Outbound traffic flows from the application container to the cell, then to the gateway on the cell’s virtual network interface.
 Depending on your IaaS, this gateway may be a NAT to external networks.

 Administrators configure rules to govern container network traffic.
-This is how containers send traffic outside of CF and receive traffic from outside, the Internet.
+This is how containers send traffic outside of PWS and receive traffic from outside, the Internet.
 These rules can prevent system access from external networks and between internal components and determine if apps can establish connections over the virtual network interface.

 Administrators configure these rules at two levels: